3D Stereo Viewer Value Guide

 The typical price range for 3D Stereo Viewer is $40 - $50 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-- The structural integrity of the plastic casing, specifically looking for cracks or heat warping.
+- Structural integrity of the plastic body, specifically looking for cracks or heat warping common in mid-century polymers.

-- Mechanical functionality of the focus or slide advancement components.
+- Mechanical functionality of the focus or slide advancement features.

 How to Identify 3D Stereo Viewer?

-- Check for the 'Made in United Kingdom' stamp or origin mark typically found on the plastic housing.
+- Check for the 'Made in United Kingdom' stamp or origin mark on the plastic housing.

-- Verify the presence of dual glass lenses rather than later acrylic or film replacements.
+- Verify the presence of dual glass lenses rather than modern acrylic replacements.

 History of 3D Stereo Viewer